 Homemade Zucchini Bread Recipe

 –Find more Quick Sweet Bread Recipes here.

-Split the mixture in half and pour each half into a greased standard size loaf pan.
+Split the mixture in half and pour each half into a greased standard size (around 4×9 inch loaf pan) loaf pan.

 Homemade Zucchini Bread Recipe

-Bake at 325F for one hour or until a toothpick comes out clean.
+Bake the bread at 325F in the oven for one hour or until a toothpick comes out clean.
+Let it cool slightly on a wire rack, cut into slices, top with butter, and enjoy!

-Need to print this Homemade Zucchini Bread recipe?
+Need to print this Easy Zucchini Bread recipe for your Recipe Binder?
 Grab it below!

+Homemade Zucchini Bread Recipe